thatslifescience/github_dev/_posts/2017-04-03-Should-I-use-sex-or-gender-pt-1-AKrentzel.md

  image_fullwidth: howitworks-header.jpg
 image:
  thumb: 20170402_AKrentzel_thumb.png
-teaser: “Some people use ‘sex’ and ‘gender’ interchangeably, but here are the reasons why there’s is a big difference between these terms.”
+teaser: Some people use ‘sex’ and ‘gender’ interchangeably, but here are the reasons why there’s is a big difference between these terms.
 source-id: 1aZXL_pJKAdReiP1clLCPFHHvlF32MtQ4eQmceltPzv8
 published: true
 ---